 Illusion of competence

-Warren Buffet famously said, "Know your circle of competence, and stick within it.
+Warren Buffett famously said, “Know your circle of competence, and stick within it.
 The size of that circle is not very important; knowing its boundaries, however, is vital.”

-While what he states is quite thought provoking, what he does not account is the 'illusion of competence'.
-What is the measure of competence and how do we know its boundaries?
-Very often we see investors who are self-professed ‘experts’ and by that reckoning, claim competency.
-In an age of incompetency, the ordinary become extraordinary.
+While what he says is thought provoking, what it does not account for is the illusion of competence.
+What is the measure of competence, and how do we really know its boundaries?
+Very often we see investors who are self-professed “experts” and who, by that reckoning, claim competency.
+In an age of incompetence, the ordinary can easily appear extraordinary.

-This illusion of competency is far more dangerous than acknowledged incompetence.
-It is dangerous because the incompetent soon develop defense mechanisms of being nice, sociable, kind, charming, basically falling in line to ensure acceptability in society.
-When enough people do that, the path to Idiocracy is established.
-Those of you who have read Ayn Rand will know how much she hated incompetence.
-In her own words, “I think it’s probably the only thing I do hate.
-But it didn’t make me want to rule people.
-Nor to teach them anything.
-It made me want to do my own work in my own way and let myself be torn to pieces if necessary”
+“I think it’s probably the only thing I do hate.
+But it didn’t make me want to rule people, nor to teach them anything.
+It made me want to do my own work in my own way and let myself be torn to pieces if necessary.”

 “It takes all the running you can do, to keep in the same place.
 If you want to get somewhere else, you must run at least twice as fast as that!”